Preserve your DVD Movies at Blazing Fast Speeds!

 COPY DVD CHAPTER

 This one allows you to go through the entire DVD and pick Chapters from any of the Titles that you want to save.
-This will produce several viewable files.
+It produces several viewable files.
 Before you think, “Well, I’ll just store my DVD this way and be able to watch it on my computer”, allow me to burst your bubble.

 Region Code – DVDs can only be played in certain regions of the world.